-You’ve heard it your whole life.
-To get in shape, burn fat, and build muscle, you have to “feel the burn.”
-This means doing lots of reps and cutting your rest between sets very short so you feel your muscles ache.
+You’ve heard it your entire life: To get in shape, burn fat, and build muscle you have to “feel the burn”.
+This means doing lots of reps and cutting your rest between sets very short, so you feel your muscles ache.
 This approach has its value, but it’s lacking in one key area—it will never get you strong.
-Instead, follow this program for the next six weeks: You’ll break all your records on lifts and add slabs of muscle, and you’ll do it, mostly, with sets of only one rep.
+Instead, follow this program for the next six weeks; you’ll break all your records on lifts and add slabs of muscle, and you’ll do it, mostly, with sets of only one rep.

 Getting bull strong isn’t just good for the ego.
 Stronger muscles are generally bigger muscles with a greater capacity for work.
 Maximum strength training also thickens your bones and connective tissues, making them less susceptible to common injuries, especially as you get older.
-The best and quickest way to get superstrong is to lift the heaviest weights possible—loads that you can only manage about one rep with.
-It may not sound like much work, but heavy training is exhausting, just in a different way from the higher-volume pump training you’re probably accustomed to.
+The best and quickest way to get super-strong is to lift the heaviest weights possible—loads with which you can only manage about one rep. It may not sound like much work, but heavy training is exhausting—just in a different way from the higher-volume pump training to which you’re probably accustomed.
 Doing sets of one rep won’t cause the burning you feel doing 8–12 reps on curls, but it will take your full concentration.
 Still, because the sets are short and you need to rest fully between them to recover, it’s a relatively comfortable and fun way to train, and the satisfaction you’ll get from seeing your lifts improve dramatically over time will be a powerful motivator to keep going.